jayeshshimpi110920/Project-Job-app/api-deploy/README.md

+# `Deploy db.json file into herokuapp and make a data live and fetching data from there only using axios in our project..`
+# Below are the step we followed to deploy db.json file.

 # Deploy `json-server` to `{{ free hosting site }}`

 > Instructions how to deploy the full fake REST API [json-server](https://github.com/typicode/json-server) to various free hosting sites.
 Should only be used in development purpose but can act as a simpler database for smaller applications.